enzsft/shed/README.md

 ## Installing packages

 These packages are published to the GitHub Package Registry.
-You can install them using `npm` or `yarn` by adding the following to your `.npmrc` or `.yarnrc` file:
+Before installing them you need to add the following to your `.npmrc` or `.yarnrc` file:

 ```sh
 @enzsft:registry=https://npm.pkg.github.com